lcarlaw/meso/README.md

 # meso
-This repo will create GR-readable placefiles of various parameters important to severe weather forecasting using data from the High Resolution Rapid Refresh (HRRR) or Rapid Refresh (RAP) models.
-The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution for use in GRAnalyst.
+This repo will create GR-readable placefiles of various parameters important to severe weather nowcasting using data from the High Resolution Rapid Refresh (HRRR) or Rapid Refresh (RAP) models.
+The goal is to provide a very-near-realtime dataset that mimics the [SPC Mesoanalysis](https://www.spc.noaa.gov/exper/mesoanalysis/new/viewsector.php?sector=20#), but at a higher spatial resolution (13-km grid spacing in this case) for use in GRAnalyst.
 Slight differences may be noted due to SPC's use of an objective analysis pass that incorporates recent surface observations, a step that is not performed with this code at this time.
-Also, a 1- and 2-hour forecast are linearly interpolated in time to produce several placefile updates each our.
-These will automatically time match in GR at :15 and :45.
-HRRR data, when used, is bilinearly interpolated to the 13-km RAP grid.
+Also, 1 and 2 hour forecasts are linearly interpolated in time to produce several placefile updates each hour.
+These will automatically time match in GR2 or GR2Analyst at :15 and :45.
+HRRR data, when used, is bi-linearly interpolated to the 13-km RAP grid.

 This repo also has an archived mode, allowing the creation post-event reanalyses for use in local case studies.

 ## Code Execution Time Improvements Using Numba
-The main overhaul was to accelerate the CPU-intensive thermodynamic calculations performed by SHARPpy using the [Python Numba](http://numba.pydata.org/) module.
+The main overhaul was to accelerate the CPU-intensive thermodynamic calculations performed by the open-source [SHARPpy package](https://github.com/sharppy/SHARPpy) using the [Python Numba](http://numba.pydata.org/) module.
 This is a non-trivial task, as several standard Python modules and code are not supported by Numba (use of `**kwargs` in function calls, masked numpy arrays, among other things).
 In addition, the nature of the "Just-in-time" compilation requires explicit `type` declarations within Python `Classes`.
-As a result, the original SHARPpy code was parsed out line-by-line to allow it to work with Numba and the `@njit` decorator, and some flexibility has certainly been lost here.
+The original SHARPpy code was modified to allow it to work with Numba and the `@njit` decorator, and some flexibility has likely been lost in the process.
 In this current iteration of code, it's assumed that the input meteorological arrays are full without any missing/masked data.

 The main overhead is due to the nature of "just-in-time" compilation whereby each of the "jitted" Python functions are translated and optimized to machine code.
 This is well worth it in this case due to the computationally-expensive lifting routines in SHARPpy, resulting in execution improvements which are orders of magnitude better than pure, interpreted, Python.